REDL-GNU-GPL/RedL/RedLdoc.md

 //-----------------------------------------------------------------------------|
 //                                                                             |
-//	When storing or launching redl you accept the license agreement GNU GPL    |
+//	When storing or launching redl you accept the license agreement GNU GPL|
 //	GNU GENERAL PUBLIC LICENSE v3.0                                        |
 //                                                                             |
 //-----------------------------------------------------------------------------|

+!!
+GUI doc, only for linux !!

 						Сompilation instruction